Hexagram 8:

 hóuchief, leader, noble, delegate, governor

 On the earth is water: the image of Holding Together.
 Thus the kings of antiquity bestowed the different states as fiefs and cultivated friendly relations with the feudal lords.
 Water fills every empty place, clings to earth.
-The five teenagers find common ground by being honest about their fears and failures.
-This creates the bond.
+The adventuring party gathers around the table, each bringing their unique skills, unified by shared quest and mutual need.

 Historical Context